ultimatecodelab/VigenereCipherAsynchronousJobProcessing/README.md

 	java -cp "./vigenere.jar;lib/*" ie.gmit.sw.Servant (Windows)

 4: Copy the cracker.war to **webapps** folder and start the apache tomcat server

 5: open your browser and go to **http://localhost:8080/cracker/**

 **Features**

-The project is fully functional and is composed of the following features / Technologies
+The project is fully functional and is comprises of the following features / Technologies

-1: Asynchronous - Extra features : MultiThreaded (AsyncContext, ExecutorService , CachedThreadPool)
+1: Asynchronous - Extra features : **MultiThreaded (AsyncContext, ExecutorService , CachedThreadPool)**

 2: RMI and Tomcat is completely isolated(two different project) and Tomcat (webapp) uses an interface to communicate to RMI service remotely.